Sina-Emami/Covid-19-lung-CTScan-segmentation/README.md

 * The metric by which the model has been trained with it is the sum of the weighted bce dice loss and surface loss keras.
 * **UNet** is the model that has been chosen.
 * The testset got the **93% for AUC**, **0.93% sensitivity**, and **0.99% specificity**.
-* The model has been tested with DICOM image format and had a perfect result.
+* The model has been tested with DICOM images format and had a perfect result.
 Since the dataset is private now, it is not possible to share the result.

 <h3>Brief look at data</h3>
 ![Data](Doc/data.png)